mkideal/cli/README.md

 `usage` tag describe the argument.
 If the argument is required, describe string has prefix `*` while show usage(`*` is red on unix-like os).

 ### dft
-`dft` tag specify argument default value.
+`dft` tag specify argument's default value.

 ## Cli/Command